maul-esel/ahkbook/en/_posts/2011-11-07-Useful-Tools-TillaGoTo.markdown

 # Useful tools: TillaGoTo

-## Useful tools
-Throughout this book, we will have a short look at some useful tools & scripts for developing AutoHotkey.
-This might not interest you now if you're just starting with AutoHotkey, scripting and programming.
-In this case, just **skip these posts**.
-You might want to check them out later when writing large scripts.

 ## TillaGoTo
 [TillaGoTo](http://www.autohotkey.com/forum/viewtopic.php?t=41575) is a script written by [TheGood](http://www.autohotkey.net/~TheGood/).
 You can use it with Scintilla-based editors, such as Notepad++, Scite, Scite4AutoHotkey, Notepad2 and others.